 Folate: 23.5 mcg

 HEAT1/2- to 1-inch of water in a large saucepan to boiling over high heat.
 Carefully place steamer insert into pan over boiling water OR proceed to Step 2, if not using a steamer insert.

 Carefully ADD eggs using a large spoon or tongs.
 COVER Continue cooking 12 minutes for large eggs (13 minutes for extra large eggs).

 DRAIN immediately and serve warm.
-OR, cool completely under cold running water or in bowl of ice water, then
+OR, cool completely under cold running water or in bowl of ice water, then REFRIGERATE.

 Cold or room temperature eggs: The timings are based on using eggs straight from the refrigerator.